 I’ve used baby gold potatoes here, but red potatoes would work great too.
 For nutrition and ease I typically always leave the skins on, but feel free to peel your potatoes if you prefer.
 Whatever size potato you have, dice them into about 3/4 inch pieces, it doesn’t have to be exact.
 Potatoes will be cooked until al dente.

 The dressing for this curried potato salad is a creamy combination of tahini and water, mixed with curry & onion powder, a bit of hot sauce for heat, and lemon for brightness.
 If you prefer, you can replace the tahini mixture with vegan mayo or plain non-dairy yogurt (see notes).
 I love the idea of being able to change-up the base of the dressing as needed.

 Flavor-wise, the dressing is mellow, with a little kick of heat.
 It can be made in advance, and left to sit covered on the counter for 30 minutes or so.
 You can also make it the night before and store it in the refrigerator until ready to use if you like.
 Either way will enhance the flavors by helping them meld together nicely.

 Making curried potato and chickpea salad is super easy and will be ready in under 30 minutes.

-Once everything is prepped, it’s time to put it all together!
+Once everything is prepped (as shown above), it’s time to put it all together!

-In a large bowl or pot you cooked the potatoes in, combine the potatoes with the chickpeas, carrots, celery, onions, cilantro, and dressing (shown above), give a good toss, and season with salt & pepper to taste.
+In a large bowl, or pot you cooked the potatoes in, combine the potatoes with the chickpeas, carrots, celery, onions, cilantro, and dressing (shown above), give a good toss.
+Season with salt & pepper to taste.

 And voila, you have a delicious curried potato and chickpea salad (shown below)!